metauni/metauni.github.io/about/index.md

 ## Seminar-first

-Metauni is a seminar-first institution: our primary goal is to **make seminars great**.
+Metauni is a seminar-first institution.

-Seminars are live social events, where a small group of people work towards understanding a topic.
-Seminars have organisers, and naturally some participants are more knowledgeable than others, but they have no "teacher" or "students".
-We view classes, replays, AI agents and our code infrastructure as ultimately ways to directly or indirectly serve the seminars: for example, our class on algebraic geometry raised the general level of geometry knowledge in the community, which has helped those attending the [Singular Learning Theory](https://metauni.org/slt) seminar.
+Seminars are live social events, where a small group of people explore a set of ideas.
+Seminars have organisers, and naturally some participants are more knowledgeable than others, but they have no formal division between "teacher" and "students".
+Once you finish your undergraduate and graduate degrees, seminars are *how you teach yourself new things*; you take turns reading up on, and presenting, papers, and the discipline of preparing and delivering talks to an audience of your peers is what keeps you honest.

+Usually seminars are organised around a theme or area of research.
+The aim varies.
+Here are some examples:

+* A seminar can be about participants sharing their current research, as well as covering important papers in the literature, in order to support a research program (examples: [Singular Learning Theory seminar](https://metauni.org/slt), [Abstraction](https://metauni.org/abstraction)).
+* A seminar can exist because the speakers want to learn the details in a topic and structure a seminar around their own expeditions into the texts (example: [Foundations](https://metauni.org/foundations)).
+* A seminar can be a social event in which people share cool things and work collaboratively (example: [Code seminar](https://metauni.org/code)).

+Some of us in the metauni community have a lot of experience preparing seminar talks, and mentoring others in preparing them.
+We're keen to pass on some of that expertise and help others organise seminars and give great seminar talks.

 ## Supporting metauni